Low-Carb Napa Cabbage Salad with Dijon-Ginger Dressing

 This is an idea I found in Everyday Food: Fresh Flavor Fast, but this time I experimented with the dressing several different times and ended up with one that’s changed quite a bit from the original recipe.
 I loved the flavor blend in my version of the dressing, with rice vinegar, Dijon mustard, ginger puree, sesame oil, and agave nectar blended together with vegetable oil, but if you had sweet-hot Chinese mustard, I think that would also be a great choice for this.
 I ate this huge bowl of this salad for lunch, and made it several times after that to test dressing variations, and this version is a keeper for me.

-To make the dressing stir together rice vinegar, Dijon mustard, ginger puree, sesame oil, and sweetener, then whisk in the vegetable oil.
+To make the dressing stir together rice vinegar, Dijon mustard, ginger puree, sesame oil (affiliate link), and sweetener, then whisk in the vegetable oil.
 (I made this with both freshly grated ginger and ginger puree from a jar, and I actually preferred the slightly-milder flavor from the ginger puree.)
 Cut a red bell pepper into thin strips, aiming for strips that are all the same size.
 Thinly slice green onions and chop cilantro.
 (If you’re a cilantro hater, I’d add more green onion.)

 Chop peanuts coarsely with a chef’s knife.
 (Use unsalted peanuts for a lower-sodium version.)
 Chop up 1/2 head of the Napa cabbage.
 Then toss the chopped cabbage in a salad bowl with the red bell pepper strips, cilantro, and green onions.